neilspell/JCC-Python/Python - Day 5 - Strings & Variables/1 - Strings & Variables.md

 We have already explored how _Strings_ and _Variables_ can be used in our programs _(look back over Intro to Python - Day 1)_

-Remember we saw that strings are like _words_ and _sentences_ for computers.

 # Strings 📝
 Strings are like _words_ and _sentences_ for computers.